-From March 21 to April 21, 2023, all students, staff and faculty across UNH are encouraged to take a confidential survey that will help create a climate on our campuses that is even more welcoming, inclusive and safe.
-The 2023 Campus Climate Survey will build on the work of a 2019 survey, which drove recommendations that were implemented in 2020-21.
-The new survey will evaluate the impact of these efforts and identify remaining challenges and new opportunities.
+From March 21 to April 21, 2023, all students, staff, and faculty across UNH were encouraged to take a confidential 2023 Campus Climate Survey that assessed the climate across our three campuses.
+The 2023 survey builds on the work of the 2019 survey, which drove recommendations that were implemented in 2020-21 and that continue to still be addressed to varying degrees.
+The new survey evaluates the impact of these efforts and identifies both new and remaining challenges and opportunities.

 Note: Date of presentations to be determined by CSWG

 The survey will be sponsored by the Office of Community, Equity and Diversity and conducted by the UNH Survey Center under the leadership of Nadine Petty, Chief Diversity Officer and Associate Vice President.

 The questions for the 2023 Climate Survey largely replicate those used in the 2019 Campus Climate Survey developed by a task force comprised of UNH students, faculty, and staff and conducted by Rankin & Associates.

 It is important for the people who participate in climate surveys to “see” themselves in the response choices.
 The survey attempts to be as inclusive of all members of the university community as possible, so we have attempted to reduce the number of participants who must choose “other” when responding to survey questions.